Legal Advice for Speeding Offences

 Is there a way to avoid penalty points?

-If you haven’t exceeded the speed limit by an excessive amount (which is determined by individual police forces), or it is your first speeding offence, then you may be invited to attend a speed awareness course instead of getting penalty points on your licence.
-The course is at the Police Forces discretion and cannot be applied for and, and can only be attended once every three years.
+If you have not exceeded the speed limit by an excessive amount (which is determined by individual police forces), or it is your first speeding offence, then you may be invited to attend a speed awareness course instead of getting penalty points on your licence.
+The course is offered at the discretion of the police force in question.
+You cannot apply to attend, and can only attend this type of course once every three years.

 Are penalty points the same for new drivers?

-In most speeding offence cases, the severity of punishment will depend on the amount you were exceeding the speed limit.
-For example, the police are more likely to prosecute if the speed you were driving at exceeds the limit by more than 45%.
+In most speeding offence cases, the severity of punishment will depend on the amount by which you were exceeding the speed limit.

 In the event of a prosecution, you will receive a Notice of Intended Prosecution.
-This will outline the details of your motoring offence and you will then be required to respond with your details if you were the driver.
-After which, you will receive details of your court hearing.
+This will outline the details of your motoring offence.
+You will need to respond with details about the incident, including identifying the driver who was behind the wheel at the time of the offence.
+Failing to do this can result in other punishments beyond those for a speeding offence, including additional penalty points.

-Am I allowed a 10% leeway of the speed limit?
+Am I allowed leeway of 10% over the speed limit?

-As soon as you exceed the speed limit then you’re liable for a speeding fine as soon as you exceed the limit.
-This is the case whether you’re doing 31 mph in a 30 limit or 71 mph on a motorway.
+You are legally liable for a speeding fine as soon as you exceed the limit.
+This is the case whether you are doing 31 mph in a zone with a 30 mph limit, or 71 mph on a motorway.

 There is guidance from the National Police Chiefs’ Council (NPCC) that recommends giving drivers a so-called ‘10% plus 2’ leeway, designed to give police officers ‘discretion'; however, this is only a recommendation and not the law.
-The best advice is to not speed full stop.
+The best advice is to not speed at all.

 What is the time limit for sending a Notice of Intended Prosecution for a speeding offence?

-Under section 1 of the Road Traffic Offenders Act 1988, a notice of prosecution must be given to the registered keeper of the vehicle within 14 days of the offence.
-The 14-day period begins the day after the offence.
+Under Section 1 of the Road Traffic Offenders Act 1988, a notice of prosecution must be given to the registered keeper of the vehicle within 14 days of the offence.
 The notice of prosecution can be given verbally at the scene if you are stopped by the police, or it can be in writing if you are caught on camera.
-If the 14-day rule has not been respected then you could have a complete defence and may not be convicted.
+If you are told at the roadside, the 14-day rule does not apply, as a verbal warning was provided at the time.

 The only time where this requirement does not apply is if: